-Bruce Schanzer has been the CEO of Cedar Realty Trust, Inc. (NYSE:CDR) since 2011.
+In 2011 Bruce Schanzer was appointed CEO of Cedar Realty Trust, Inc. (NYSE:CDR).
 First, this article will compare CEO compensation with compensation at similar sized companies.
-Next, we’ll consider growth that the business demonstrates.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
+Then we'll look at a snap shot of the business growth.
+And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Bruce Schanzer's Compensation Compare With Similar Sized Companies?

 At the time of writing, our data says that Cedar Realty Trust, Inc. has a market cap of US$245m, and reported total annual CEO compensation of US$10.6m for the year to December 2018.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$800k.
 We further remind readers that the CEO may face performance requirements to receive the non-salary part of the total compensation.
 We looked at a group of companies with market capitalizations from US$100m to US$400m, and the median CEO total compensation was US$1.2m.

 Thus we can conclude that Bruce Schanzer receives more in total compensation than the median of a group of companies in the same market, and of similar size to Cedar Realty Trust, Inc..
 However, this doesn't necessarily mean the pay is too high.
 A closer look at the performance of the underlying business will give us a better idea about whether the pay is particularly generous.